-Neutron spectrum measurements were made in the early 1980s at research and development laboratories in the 300 Area and at the FFTF in the 400 Area (Fix et al 1982).
-Figure 6.3.4.5-3 shows measurements at selected locations in the 308 and 324 Buildings.
-These included plutonium storage vaults in the 308 and 324 Buildings.
+Neutron spectrum measurements were made in the early 1980s at research and development laboratories in the 300 Area (Fix et al 1982).
+Figure 6-12 shows measurements at selected locations including plutonium storage vaults in the 308 and 324 Buildings.